 SECTION 2 Students will be notified of the results of the selection process in a written letter from the principal.

 SECTION 3 If students are not satisfied with the initial results of the selection process, they may appeal to the NHS Advisory Council for reconsideration in an appeal hearing.
 The hearing will be held within two weeks of the announcement of the initial results of the selection process.
 Students will be notified of the results of the appeal in a letter from the advisor.
 If still not satisfied with the results of the appeal, the candidate may offer another appeal to the building principal.
 The principal’s decision will be final.
 Only in rare circumstances will the Advisory Council's decision be reversed.

 SECTION 1 The duties and responsibilities of each member of the organization are the maintenance of a career grade point average of 90%, the completion of twenty-five hours of community service each year of their membership, acting as a positive role model in leadership and character for the school and the society, and participation in at least three NHS-sponsored service projects each year.

 SECTION 2 The duties of the officers are the following:

 President: plan, organize, and run all meetings; plan and organize society-wide service activities by contacting organizations; help to plan additional smaller activities throughout the year; help plan the induction ceremony.

-Vice-president: aid the President with activities; help to plan the induction ceremony; announce meetings; announce and help with society-wide service activities, and write any and all press releases for the society.
+Vice-President of Scholarship: aid the President with activities; help to plan the induction ceremony; announce meetings; announce and help with society-wide service activities, and write any and all press releases for the society.